tulmando/wordsCounter/README.md

 - DB
     - A local db will be used as a no-sql db (lokijs).
     - Mutual exclusion between the threads of the server (using a mutex).
-        - If someone opens few-apis in parallel (few tabs), we want still want the words will be counted properly.
+        - If someone opens few-apis in parallel (few tabs), we still want the words will be counted properly.
 - API
     - word-counter
         - A single api supports all 3 modes (source parameter tells if it's body/filepath/url).
             - I could have splitted this to 3 different apis.
         - The api call waits for a result (even if it's a long computation as a result of a really long text).
         - For a bad url, response will be 404.
+        - For a bad filepath, response will be 400.
 - Business logic
     - Reading the text as a stream (for filepath/url cases).
 -